 A Master’s Key Prize Card sold at auction in 2019 for $21,000 / £15,100.

-As much a legend as a rarity, myth has it that a handful of Raichu cards were wrongly printed with the word “Prerelease” stamped on their artwork in the lead up to the release of the Pokémon Jungle expansion.
+Pre-release Raichu is as much a myth as a rarity.
+Legend has it that a handful of Raichu cards were wrongly printed with the word ‘pre-release’ stamped on their artwork in the lead up to the release of the Pokémon Jungle expansion.

 The faulty cards were supposedly destroyed, but ten are rumoured to have been to be distributed among Wizards’ employees.
 They exist now only as legend.

 The mere existence of the card was denied by Wizards until 2006, when a staff member released an image of what they claimed to be a genuine copy of the card.
 In the years since, other Pokémon collector’s have declared to own legitimate copies, while others have branded these attempts as nothing more than fakery.
 No professional certification body or auction house has ever certified a Pre-release Raichu.

 Many cards are said to be the ‘Holy Grail’ of Pokémon, but if that moniker should be used for anything, it’s this card.
 Its questionable existence alone would make the pre-release Raichu a sight to behold.
 We just have to wait and see if any copy is confirmed to be legitimate.

 Thanks to its age and rarity, it’s no surprise that a Topps Chrome Charizard Tekno #06 is worth something.
 Collectibles manufacturer Topps once held the license to produce Pokémon cards way back in the 2000s, and these early cards can go for a pretty penny today.
 The shiny cards are particularly rare.
 The three types (Spektra-Chrome, Sparkle-Chrome, and Tekno-Chrome) each had increasingly rare pull rates – and the pull rates weren’t even particularly well-balanced to begin with.